apache/maven-site/content/markdown/guides/mini/guide-maven-classloading.md

 - **With build extensions**: plugin classloaders are wired to project classloaders, giving plugin code access to both Maven API packages and packages exported by the project build extensions.
 Maven will create one and only one classloader for each unique plugin+dependencies+build-extensions combination.

 All plugin classloaders use the ClassWorlds bootstrap classloader as the parent.
-This provides a relatively clean and therefore consistent plugin classpath, while still allowing plugins access to `-javaagent` classes (see [MNG-4747](https://issues.apache.org/jira/browse/MNG-4747)).
+This provides a relatively clean and consistent plugin classpath, while still allowing plugins access to `-javaagent` classes (see [MNG-4747](https://issues.apache.org/jira/browse/MNG-4747)).

 Note: Reporting plugins are wired differently and are outside the scope of this document.